BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-Install-Pak-Files.md

 ![activemod.png](/tutorials/activemod.png =x290)

-Now you need to press "export order" or "save order" Either one will do, you can do both but generally they will do the same thing.
+Now you need to press "export order" or "save order".
+Either one will do, you can do both but generally they will do the same thing.
+Always export or save order when you add a mod, remove a mod, change the load order or make a mod inactive.

 ![saveorder.png](/tutorials/saveorder.png)